open-mmlab/mmpose/docs/en/user_guides/prepare_datasets.md

 # Prepare Datasets

 MMPose supports multiple tasks and corresponding datasets.
-You can find them in [dataset zoo](/docs/en/dataset_zoo/).
+You can find them in [dataset zoo](https://mmpose.readthedocs.io/en/1.x/dataset_zoo.html).
 Please follow the corresponding guidelines for data preparation.

 ## Customize datasets by reorganizing data to COCO format

 The simplest way to use the custom dataset is to convert your annotation format to COCO dataset format.

-The annotation json files in COCO format has the following necessary keys:
+The annotation JSON files in COCO format have the following necessary keys:

 ```python
 'images': [